Enorya/Phylo-tree_eDNA/README.md

 > Columns with PCR primer sequences are not mandatory in this table.

 > [!IMPORTANT]
-> The name of your taxonomy and sequence tables should contain the site (=location) name and these names should match the ones in your `all_sites.txt` file
+> The names of your taxonomy and sequence tables should contain the site (=location) name and these names should match the ones in your `all_sites.txt` file
 >
 > (See examples in the `test/` folder)